wds4/tribal-tapestry/essays/bookJustification/hypotheses/decentralizedLinguisticConsensus.md

 =====

-Knowledge in the cortex is organized as a graph.

-Could merge 1-3: Mathematics is the schelling point to begin the decentralized representation of knowledge (decentralized language).
-Or: Decentralied linguistic consensus cannot begin without a schelling point.
-Math provides that schelling point.

-Decentralized language requires two things: some sort of schelling point from which to start, and a WoT.

 Progression beyond the starting point requires arbitrary decisions which cannot be made without a functioning web of trust.
 Language requires consensus on the arbitrary symbols that a community uses to represent knowledge.
 But before consensus can be established, there must be two things: a starting point, springboard, schelling point from which to start; and a WoT.
 The Tapestry Foundation describes how that comes into place.

 -----